 - Describe a standardized approach in sleep history-taking.

-Gillette Children’s Specialty Healthcare is accredited by the Minnesota Medical Association to provide continuing medical education (CME) for physicians and takes responsibility for the content, quality and scientific integrity of this activity.
+Physicians: Gillette Children’s is accredited by the Minnesota Medical Association (MMA) to provide continuing medical education (CME) for physicians and takes responsibility for the content, quality, and integrity of this educational activity.

-This activity is designed to meet the Minnesota Board of Nursing continuing education requirements for 1 contact hour.
-It is the responsibility of the participant to determine if this program meets Minnesota Board of Nursing rules relating to mandatory continuing education provisions of the Minnesota Nurse Practice Act.
+Nurses: This activity is designed to meet the Minnesota Board of Nursing (MNBON) continuing education requirements for 1.0 contact hours.
+It is the participant’s responsibility to ascertain if this activity meets the mandatory continuing education requirements of the licensing board under which they practice.

-This enduring activity is worth a maximum of 1.0 clock hour.
-It is the responsibility of the non-physician individual to determine if this activity meets their professional requirements for continuing education credit.
+Others: This activity is worth a maximum of 1.0 clock hours.
+It is the responsibility of the individual to determine if this activity meets their professional requirements for continuing education credit.

-It is the policy of Gillette Children’s Specialty Healthcare, in accordance with the Minnesota Medical Association (MMA), to ensure balance, independence, objectivity, and scientific rigor in all CME activities.
-John Garcia and the planning committee members have no relevant personal financial relationships to disclose
+Disclosure Statement: It is the policy of Gillette Children’s, in accordance with the Minnesota Medical Association (MMA), to ensure balance, independence, objectivity, and scientific rigor in all CME activities.
+None of the planners or presenters of this educational activity have any relevant financial relationships with ineligible companies to disclose.